kelbyludwig/kel.bz/content/post/authz.md

 complicated authorization models that have zero access control problems.

 Authorization may seem like a trivial engineering problem, but consider a mobile phone.
-Many smart phones support configuring a lock screen that should prevent unauthorized users from accessing the device.
+Smart phones support configuring a lock screen that should prevent unauthorized users from accessing the device.
 This seems straight-forward, but allowing this leads to interesting edge cases.
 What features should be exposed to users without a lock screen code?
 Most smart